henrychris/AuctionApp/BehindTheScenes.md

 The message describes the first error in the list, and errors contains 1 to N errors.
 Finally, you'll notice there are no warnings for possible null exceptions in the application, which is thoroughly pleasing.

+## Sending Emails

+There are two files to reference [SendInvoiceMailRequest.cs](./src/AuctionApp.Application/Features/Mail/SendInvoiceMail/SendInvoiceMailRequest.cs) and [MailService.cs](./src/AuctionApp.Infrastructure/Services/MailService.cs).

+In the first file, you'll notice the html stored in a string.
+This is a necessary evil.
+I could have chosen to store the file in Azure Blob storage and setup a service to fetch it when needed, but I decided it was overkill for a project of this nature.
+After the template is altered to use the invoice data passed in, `MailService` is called to send the email.

+Rather than using a service like SendGrid, I chose to use a simple SMTP server connection as this allows me to send the email straight to a user's inbox, instead of a sandbox environment.
+If the email fails to send, for whatever reason, an exception is thrown.

+MassTransit sets up a queue named `send-invoice-mail-request`, and any messages published to it are consumed by `SendInvoiceMailConsumer`.
+Exceptions thrown in the consumer are recognised as a failure to process the message.
+When that happens, MassTransit will requeue the message and retry.

+Barring exceptional situations, you can be assured that the message will be processed **once**.